msg-CareerPaths/csharp-training/chapters/102-test-your-app.md

   Update the existing product controller to cover all CRUD operation for the products.
   Create a new class named ProductCategory with the following properties(string?
 Id,string Name,string description).
   Create a new controller and service for the product categories where you will expose all CRUD methods.
-  Product category service will implement an interface called IProductCategoryService.
   At this stage you will have 2 controllers one for products and one for product categories.
   Don't forget to update the Program.cs and inject the new ProductCategoryService using [DI](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-7.0).
   At the end run, debug and  manual test the application with swagger.